shazzad-hasan/EEE-CSE499/README.md

 pip install -r requirements.txt
 ```
 That's it!
 Now most of the libraries are available to you.
 If you need additional requirments to install, please install in your local machine.
-Now, assuming your environment is still activated, you can navigate to the working directory and start looking at the notebooks.
+Now, assuming your environment is still activated, you can navigate to the working directory and start working with the notebooks.